 Applicants who have a four-year (120 credit-hour) baccalaureate degree (or equivalent) may be granted admission to the program if sufficient related engineering content can be demonstrated.

-The Pre-Entry program as outlined in Section 1.7.2 is not applicable for applicants to gain entry to the Master of Engineering, Integrated Wood Design Program.
+The Pre-Entry program as outlined in Pre-Entry Program in Admissions and Regulations is not applicable for applicants to gain entry to the Master of Engineering, Integrated Wood Design Program.